-According to the US Bureau of Labor Statistics employment of dental hygienists is expected to grow 30 percent through 2016, much faster than the average for all occupations.
-This projected growth ranks dental hygienists among the fastest growing occupations, in response to increasing demand for dental care and the greater use of dental hygienists.
+According to the U.S. Bureau of Labor Statistics employment of dental hygienists is expected to grow 30% through 2016, much faster than the average for all occupations.
+This projected growth ranks dental hygienists among the fastest growing occupations as there will become an increasing demand for dental care and the greater use of dental hygienists.
 Opportunities exist for a registered dental hygienist in general or dental specialties such as pediatrics and periodontics.
 Other career opportunities include public health, sales representative, dental hygiene educator, consultant and continuing education.

 • English proficiency: ENGL 1A, 1AH, 1S & 1T, ESLL 26 or equivalent.

 • Mathematics proficiency: MATH 57, 105, 108 or equivalent.